What Is SMS Marketing and Why Should You Use It?

 90% of customers prefer text messages over phone calls, and 93% have more trust in text messages than in emails.
 This is because text messages have only a 2.8% spam rate, which is significantly lower than the 53% spam rate of emails.

-A 2021 report showed that a vast majority of marketers who leveraged SMS marketing saw a boost in revenue from their efforts.
+A 2023 report showed that a vast majority of marketers who leveraged SMS marketing saw a boost in revenue from their efforts, with 53% of marketers ranking SMS among their top 3 revenue-driving channels.

 On average, businesses can expect a 25x return on their investment when launching a text message marketing program.
-It has the potential to be a top-performing channel for your marketing strategy and a motivating connection with your customers, making it a win-win for businesses and audiences alike.
+It has the potential to quickly become a top-performing channel for your marketing strategy and a motivating connection with your customers, making it a win-win for businesses and audiences alike.

 The Benefits of SMS Marketing